edwinlzs/chainflow/README.md

 ### `clone`

-You can create chainflow "templates" with the use of `clone` to create a copy of a chainflow and its endpoint callstack.
+You can create chainflow "templates" with the use of `clone` to create a copy of a chainflow and its endpoint callqueue.
 The clone can have endpoint calls added to it without modifying the initial flow.

 ```typescript
 const initialFlow = chainflow().call(endpoint1).call(endpoint2);